 Target eye exam costs vary by location, but you can expect to pay between $60 and $65 without insurance for a standard eyeglasses exam.
-The cost of an exam for contact lenses is between $90 and $110 without insurance.
+Contact lens exams cost between $90 and $110 without insurance.
 Target Optical centers do accept insurance; accepted insurance types and the amount you’ll pay with insurance varies.
 Special testing, including dilation, may cost extra.
-Walk-ins are welcome, but Target recommends scheduling an appointment ahead of time.
-For more on Target Optical eye exam costs, see below.

 Target Eye Exam Costs